How we use your information

 This practice is supporting vital coronavirus (COVID-19) planning and research by sharing your data with NHS Digital.
 For more information about this see here.

-Please find below a list of privacy notices for your GP practice, which are for your information in accordance with GDPR.
+Please find a list of privacy notices below, which are for your information in accordance with GDPR.

 The health information you share with us is kept in your medical record, a life-long history of your health, which helps us with your future care.
 Your relationship with your doctor and other health workers is based on mutual trust and confidence and we do all we can to protect that trust.

 Patient confidentiality underpins the structure of the NHS and is a priority.
 Dedicated teams of professionals make up the NHS and we will normally share your information only with others directly involved in your medical care.

 We aim to keep your health record confidential and we will continue to improve this.
 We hope you feel confident that your information is safe.
 The NHS uses new technology to help deliver better patient care – health records can now be securely stored and shared electronically.
 NHS organisations have developed an Electronic Health Record – a way of storing your medical information electronically.
 This allows doctors and other health professionals to access your up to date information, whether it is from your GP practice or the hospital.
 This will enable doctors to make more effective decisions about your treatment and care.
 Some of the information contained in your health record might be used for reasons other than your own personal healthcare:

 - In the teaching and training of healthcare professionals.